 - Jan 20: harvest big larvae for big chicks

-It's only long when you're first beginning with this.
+It's only long when you're first beginning with this first round.
 If we have new eggs hatching every day, then the cycle continues everyday.
 Let's say you don't harvest all of the larvae for feeding, but keep some for reproduction.
 From Jan 20, we can wait another 3 weeks.
 After 40-50 days from incubation depending on the temperature, you can get:

-- Feb 9: the flies mate & more free eggs
+- Feb 9: the flies mate & we get more free eggs

 - Feb 9 - Feb 13 (4 days): incubating eggs